Sports Media (SPM)

 SPM 4883 Sports Media Capstone

-Prerequisites: SPM 3863 and MMJ 4393 each with a grade of "C" or better, and either SPM 4853 or SPM 4813 each with a grade of “C” or better or concurrent enrollment in one; and pass proficiency review.
+Prerequisites: SPM 3863 and MMJ 4393 each with a grade of "C" or better in both; and pass proficiency review.

 Description: Capstone course for multimedia sports majors, giving them the opportunity to apply the skills they have learned to a final project that will be coordinated with a media outlet with the goal of publication.
 In addition, students will work on writing for print and electronic media, multimedia sports programming, management skills, and ethics and cultural issues in sports media.
 Course previously offered as JB 4883.